 What’s The Purpose of a Medical CV or Doctor Resume?

-The person who is shortlisting candidates for interview will on average be spending only a few seconds to review your CV the first time.
+The person who is shortlisting candidates for interview will, on average, be spending only a few seconds reviewing your CV the first time.
 Their primary aim at this stage is to determine whether your application should be considered further.
 Therefore, the purpose of knowing how to write a medical CV is to ensure that you develop a CV that moves you forward in the application process.
 You should ensure that your CV is relevant, clear and concise.

 What Exactly Are You Writing?
 A CV Or A Resume.

-Let’s start firstly with defining what this document that you are writing is all about.
+Let’s start by defining what this document that you are writing is all about.
 I’ve seen quite a few blogs and posts about how to write a medical CV or how to construct a medical resume.
-For example this one.
+For example, this one.
 But they all seem to skip a basic issue.

 The Meaning of Curriculum Vitae